• About

 4. Orchids

 I absolutely love orchids.
-They are so beautiful, but also a fickle bloomer.
+They are so beautiful, but can also be fickle bloomers.
 They are a challenge to get to rebloom unless you find the perfect window with bright, indirect light.
 Mine rebloom often in the winter.

 You can find different species of orchids in most stores and in shades of magenta and white.
-Phalaenopsis are the easiest to care for and most commonly found in stores.
+Phalaenopsis orchids (also known as the moth orchid) are the easiest to care for and most commonly found in stores.
 These orchids prefer bright indirect light and must not be overwatered.

 The easiest way to water you orchids is to place 3 ice cubes on top of the planting medium about every 5 days.
 Use orchid fertilizer about once a month.